dknight212/dknight212.github.io/_posts/2019-07-22-reading-traffic-data-into-r.md

 ## What is R?

 R is a computer language which has many benefits for reading, manipulating, analysing and displaying data.
-You can read more about R at https://www.r-project.org/about.html.
+You can read more about R at [R: What is R?](https://www.r-project.org/about.html).
 You can install R for free on most operating systems; I run it on both Linux and Windows.
 The RStudio IDE makes a few things easier but it is not necessary to run any of these examples but you may need to install some packages to do more sophisticated things with R. I ran the examples some below in RStudio with R v3.6.0 and have identified which packages you need to install.

-This is not an R tutorial, a very basic one is available at https://www.statmethods.net/r-tutorial/index.html but there is a wealth of resources out there.
+This is not an R tutorial, a very basic one is available at [About Quick-R](https://www.datacamp.com/doc/r/category/r-documentation) but there is a wealth of resources out there.

 ## Reshaping the data